Stop Press Google have changed their URLs for translations

 Creating Web Pages

-lingual for other to read, you'r obviously free &
+for other to read, you'r obviously free & welcome to look

 geographic index of FreeBSD consultants.

 - Humans still do better translation than machines, as of

 writing 2018-11, but that will change with time &

 - The author has

 a range of friends who are commercial translators working in

 Munich Germany in various languages, he passes on leads /